TexasInstruments/edgeai-tensorlab/docs/pixel2pixel/Quantization.md

 # Quantization

-Model Optimization Tools including Quantization Aware Training (QAT) tools have moved - please visit the new location of quantization documentation [here](../../references/edgeailite/edgeai_xvision/xnn/quantization/README.md).
+Model Optimization Tools including Quantization Aware Training (QAT) have moved - please visit the new location: https://github.com/TexasInstruments/edgeai-modeloptimization

-Note: Soon, Model Optimization Tools including QAT tools will be moved out to a separate git repository.
+Note: Pytorch based model training tools are in the folder [torchmodelopt](https://github.com/TexasInstruments/edgeai-modeloptimization/tree/main/torchmodelopt).
+The model training [scripts in this repository](../../references) make use of [torchmodelopt](https://github.com/TexasInstruments/edgeai-modeloptimization/tree/main/torchmodelopt).
+Read its documentation, clone that repository and run its setup to install the model optimization tools provided there.